Skip to main content

 GET /api/v1/contracts/export-jobs/{job_id}/download

-Returns application/zip with the laid-out {warehouse}/{schema}/{table}.yaml archive.
+Returns application/zip with the laid-out {warehouse}/contract/{table}.yaml archive.

 Round-trip example